AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex4.md

 ![Data Ingestion](./images/launchhome.png)

-In the list of Launch Properties, you'll see a Launch property that is named **Platform Launch Module 1**.
+In the list of Launch Properties, you'll see a Launch property that is named **AEP Launch Module 1**.

 Locate that Launch Property and click it to open it.
 After opening it, you'll see this: